PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_247](./images/img_247.png)

-When the last value is popped, it is returned as a numeric value:
+When the last value is popped, it is returned as a numeric value.
+This is the only mutable method which also has a return value:

 ```
 greeting.pop()
 ```

-This can be seen to be the ```'!'``` using:
+This return value can be seen to be the ```'!'``` using:

 ```
 chr(33)
 ```

-Once again, the mutation occurs in place and can be seen looking at:
+This mutable method also carries out some in place changes, to view the changes use:

 ```
 greeting